Four Color: History

-But the focus of the series moved to original comic book stories, and soon the primary purpose behind Four Color was as a try-out showcase for potential new Dell Comics series.
+The focus of the series moved to original comic book stories, though, and soon, the primary purpose behind Four Color was as a try-out showcase for potential new Dell Comics series.
 For example, Tarzan and Little Lulu in early 1948 launched their own titles (starting with no. 1) after proving themselves via a number of Four Color try-out issues.
-However, during the 1940s, the transition was not always so prompt, as a number of prominent funny animal characters starred in 20–30 issues of Four Color (these include Mickey Mouse, Donald Duck and Porky Pig).
+However, during the 1940s, the transition was not always so prompt, as a number of prominent funny animal characters starred in 20–30 issues of Four Color (these include Mickey Mouse, Donald Duck, and Porky Pig).
 Comic book historian Michael Barrier notes that by the early 1950s, Dell seemed to be giving more emphasis to subscription sales (promoted via premium giveaways as part of the Dell Comics Club), which necessitated stable series instead of one-shots.

 At one point in 1951, some issues of Four Color were double-numbered, reflecting the issuances for particular characters; thus issues 318 and 328, featuring Donald Duck, carried the notation "nos.
 1–2" on the cover underneath the Four Color series number.
-This may indicate thought at that point was being given to the eventual transition of these characters from one-shots to their own titles.
 Indeed, beginning in the early 1950s, it became more prevalent than previously for Four Color titles, if they proved popular enough, to become ongoing, independent series.
-In some cases, the issue numbering of these spin-offs took into account any previous Four Color issues (albeit sometimes miscounting the one-shots; Donald Duck started with #26 despite the publication of twenty-nine Four Color issues with the character preceding it).
+In some cases, the issue numbering of these spin-offs took into account any previous Four Color issues (albeit sometimes miscounting the one-shots; Donald Duck started with #26 despite the publication of 29 Four Color issues with the character preceding it).

-Identifying Four Color comics can be a challenge, as only issues published between c.1940 and 1946 actually carried the title Four Color Comics on the cover.Four Color ended its run around the same time Dell's partnership with Western Publishing came to an end.
+Only issues published between circa 1940 and 1946 actually carried the title Four Color Comic on the cover.Four Color ended its run around the same time Dell's partnership with Western Publishing came to an end.
 Western subsequently formed a competing company, Gold Key Comics, and took over a number of licenses previously held by Dell.
 This included numerous titles featured under the Four Color banner that were then continued as ongoing series under Gold Key; this included most of the Disney and Hanna-Barbera properties.